What is COVID-19?

 (1) WHO Director-General's opening remarks at the media briefing on COVID-19, 11 March 2020.
 Available at:https://www.who.int/dg/speeches/detail/who-director-general-s-opening-remarks-at-the-media-briefing-on-covid-19---11-march-2020

-Note: The information contained in this factsheet is intended for the purpose of general information and should not be used as a substitute for the individual expertise and judgement of a healthcare professional.
+Note: This factsheet is intended for the purpose of general information and should not be used as a substitute for the individual expertise and judgement of a healthcare professional.

 The EU is responsible for ensuring that safe and effective COVID-19 vaccines reach the public in the EU/EEA.
 The European Commission authorises COVID-19 vaccines, after evaluation by the European Medicines Agency (EMA) and consultation with the EU Member States.
 The first vaccines were given at the end of 2020.